Khodaprst/Quran-speech-to-text/README.md

 # Speech-to-text

 Hello, My name is amir and am new in NLP.
-My first task as an intern in this field, was processing Qur'An verses to spill it with the highest accuracy.
+My first task as an intern in this field, was processing Qur'an verses to spill it with the highest accuracy.
 After 2 weeks of searching, I found the whisper model from hugging face(huggingface.co).

-my task was split a verse from Qur'An into 30 seconds and then, process each piece to text.
+my task was split a verse from Qur'an into 30 seconds and then, process each piece to text.

 ## importing libraries:
 you need to install this libraries: